In Memory of President Jimmy Carter: A Legacy of Inspiration

 President Jimmy Carter – What a decent person, honest statesman, and great role model for all of us!!!!

 President Jimmy Carter turned 99 on October 1, 2023.
-Our Director met the President on August 12, 1989, on a United flight from Portland to Denver.
+Our Director, Thomas O’Neill met the President on August 12, 1989, on a United flight from Portland to Denver.
 Sitting near him and his wife Rosalynn, the President asked to see the book he was reading: Biodiversity by E. O. Wilson.
 Our Director gave him the book and in return, Jimmy Carter signed [ironically] a disturbance bag that thanked him for the book.
 A discussion of Biodiversity followed.
-This meeting led our Director to establish The Habitat Institute in 1998.
+This meeting inspired our Director to establish The Habitat Institute in 1998.
 The Habitat Institute is a science and educational non-profit organization working to enhance and sustain habitats and their biodiversity through time, a necessary precondition for the well-being of mankind and our natural world.

 President Jimmy Carter – What a decent person, honest statesman, and great role model for all of us!!!!